cschneid-the-elder/antlrpp/readme.md

 the `@AntlrPP(...)` construct will not be included in the target stream and the content of _fileName_ will be copied into the target stream.

+The _fileName_ must not contain whitespace characters and the ending ) must be separated from any following characters by at least one whitespace character.
+Yes, I'm using a regex to find the @AntlrPP construct.

 Code is at a proof of concept stage.

 Syntax: